maxtkc/mos-herb-site/learn.md

 Join us for an herbal exploration into the plants of the seder plate!

+This program is supported in part by a grant from the Harold Grinspoon Foundation.

 ![](/assets/images/pexels-petr-ganaj-19632845.jpg){: style="float: right; width: 40%"}
 {: style="clear: left"}